chiyu144/firebase-poc/README.md

 #### Firebase POC

 - AppWorks School 2019 spring web class (front-end) assigned task.
+- Implemented a proof of concept for handling friend requests using Firebase, collaborating with my fellow iOS and Android trainees in 2 days.
 - This repository is no longer maintained, no live demo is available.

-#### Task Content

-- I collaborated with iOS and Android trainees, built a simple website that can handle basic friend requests with Google Firebase in 2 days.

 #### Front-end Tech Stack